lucasssvaz/esp-summit-br-2025-zigbee/README.md

     ```
 3. Install project dependencies:
     ```sh
-    pnpm install
+    npm install
     ```
 4. (Optional but recommended) Set up your environment to use Slidev globally:
     ```sh
+    # Install pnpm globally (recommended over npm for faster installs and disk efficiency)
+    npm install -g pnpm
     # Create a global bin directory and add it to your shell's PATH
     pnpm setup
     # Restart your shell
     # Install the Slidev CLI globally
     pnpm add -g @slidev/cli
     ```
-    💡 If you prefer not to install anything globally, you can run Slidev using `pnpm exec slidev`.
+    💡 If you prefer not to install anything globally, you can run Slidev using `npm run dev`.

 ## Usage